Conservation Law Enforcement

 About the Program

-As a Conservation Law Enforcement student at UMFK, you’ll benefit from faculty who have worked in the field and with hands-on learning as you prepare for your career!
-Opportunities to find your passion in three different concentrations help you learn the necessary skills you’ll need to be career-ready.
+As a Conservation Law Enforcement student at UMFK, you’ll benefit from faculty who have worked in the field and from a program that emphasizes hands-on learning!
+You will learn the necessary skills to be career-ready.

 Officer Jess Combs speaks with dispatch over her cruiser's CB radio